pytest-dev/pytest/doc/en/writing_plugins.rst

 if ``myapp.testsupport.myplugin`` also declares ``pytest_plugins``, the contents of the variable will also be loaded as plugins, and so on.

-This mechanism makes it easy to share textures within applications or even external applications without the need to create external plugins using the ``setuptools``'s entry point technique.
+This mechanism makes it easy to share fixtures within applications or even external applications without the need to create external plugins using the ``setuptools``'s entry point technique.